 YES!
 That's what's really missing, a strong argument for that C201 (or other platforms running libreboot).
 Anyway, Odroid or other SoC are verry cheap and (mostly)firmware-/bios-less platforms nearly read-only platforms, less risk of bad hardware running Tails.

-#34 Updated by N9iu7pk almost 3 years ago
+#34 Updated by N9iu7pk about 3 years ago

 Still not finished with a first complete build run of all packages.
 But found the first (solvable?) problems: